ivanursul/ivanursul/articles/java/1update-open-source-collections.md

 ### <a href="#guava" name="guava"><i class="fa fa-link anchor" aria-hidden="true"></i></a> Guava - Google's Collections

-In this section, we will focus on Guava and how to take advantage of easier and faster code writing, what this library provides, how to implement the library, its Interfaces, Classes, and Methods, supported by examples about how to use MultiSet, MultiMap, Optional and Ordering Classes.
+In this section, we will focus on Guava and how to take advantage of it in order to get easier and faster code writing; what benefits this library provides; how to implement the library, its Interfaces, Classes, and Methods, provided with evidences on how to use MultiSet, MultiMap, Optional & Ordering Classes.

-Just like Apache Commons Collections, Guava represents open source set of libraries as well.
-Guava is made by Google and provides the following benefits:
+As well as Apache Commons Collections, Guava represents an open source set of libraries.
+Guava is created by Google and provides the following benefits:
-* It helps in reducing coding errors and makes it easy to maintain the code,
+* It helps to reduce coding errors, makes it easy to maintain the code
-* It is a reliable, fast, and efficient,
+* It is reliable, fast, and efficient
-* Collections - include immutable Collections, Bidirectional Maps, Multisets, Multimaps, Tables, and more,
+* Collections - include immutable Collections, Bidirectional Maps, Multisets, Multimaps, Tables, and more
-* Strings - provides Classes like <a href="https://github.com/google/guava/wiki/StringsExplained">Splitter</a>, <a href="https://github.com/google/guava/wiki/StringsExplained">Joiner</a> <a href="https://github.com/google/guava/wiki/StringsExplained">CharMatcher</a>, and more,
+* Strings provides Classes like <a href="https://github.com/google/guava/wiki/StringsExplained">Splitter</a>, <a href="https://github.com/google/guava/wiki/StringsExplained">Joiner</a> <a href="https://github.com/google/guava/wiki/StringsExplained">CharMatcher</a>, and many more
-* <a href="https://github.com/google/guava/wiki/OrderingExplained">Comparator</a> Class for ordering,
+* <a href="https://github.com/google/guava/wiki/OrderingExplained">Comparator</a> Class for ordering
-* Graphs, Caching, operations on primitive types not provided by JDK, simplified I/O and more.
+* Graphs, Caching, operations on primitive types, that aren't not provided by JDK, simplified I/O and more.

-Guava provides static methods to facilitate the declaration of a variable, like it is mentioned below:
+Guava provides static methods to facilitate the declaration of a variable, like it's mentioned below:
 ```
 	List<String> list = new ArrayList<String>();
 	list.add("Banana");